„Just do it!“?

 Target group: doctoral and postdoctoral researchers

 Do you often find yourself answering emails or tackling small administrative tasks instead of working on your current research project?
-Tim Urban, in his 2016 TED Talk, attributes this to an inner “instant gratification monkey” that hijacks self-regulation, prioritising quick and enjoyable tasks over large, complex projects.
-This workshop explores the cognitive and emotional processes behind procrastination, helping you recognise your own behavioural patterns and develop strategies to regain control.
-However, you won’t be free from procrastination by the end of this workshop!
+Tim Urban, in his 2016 TED Talk, attributes this tendency to an inner “instant gratification monkey” that hijacks self-regulation, prioritising quick and enjoyable tasks over large, complex projects.
+This workshop explores the cognitive, volitional and emotional processes behind procrastination, helping you recognise your own behavioural patterns and develop strategies to regain control.
+However, you shouldn’t expect to be free from procrastination by the end; rather, you’ll gain practical tools to manage it more consciously.

 Objectives:

-• Understand the cognitive and emotional processes of procrastination and its facilitating conditions
+• Understand the cognitive and emotive processes of procrastination and its facilitating conditions

 • Recognise personal behavioural patterns using self-selected examples